Imposing on Hearing

 For the way sound and hearing work, our sense of hearing may make us most vulnerable to being imposed on.

-Sound does impose because it’s easily inescapable—we cannot just hear the other way or (like that! 🫰) change our location and move our environment.
+The key is that sound does impose because it’s so easily inescapable—we cannot just hear the other way or (like that! 🫰) change our location and move our environment.

 People who emit sound and who aren’t aware of this, tend to unintentionally impose on others.